SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation: Methodology

-Our goal is to train a general function $f(\cdot, \cdot)$ that can adapt to different user preferences $p$'s through a multi-choice interaction process: $\mathbf{y} = f(\mathbf{x}, \mathbf{\Delta_{r_p}})$, where $\mathbf{x} \in \mathbb{R}^{H \times W \times C}$ is the input image, and $\mathbf{\Delta_{r_p}}$ reflects user interaction, in the form of a selection among multiple ways for correcting the current segmentation.
-Specifically, the inference of our SPA framework consists of two main steps (Fig. \ref{fig:Network}): \textit{Preference-aware Segmentation} (Section \ref{section: Space Sampling}) and \textit{Preference Adaption with Human Feedback} (Section \ref{section: Space Updating}).
-The \textit{Preference-aware Segmentation} generates multiple valid segmentations to represent image uncertainty and the \textit{Preference Adaption with Human Feedback} refines these segmentations iteratively to align with specific user preferences.
-As shown in the upper part of Fig. \ref{fig:Network}, the model function $g(\cdot, \cdot, \cdot)$ processes three components in the \textit{Preference-aware Segmentation}: the input image $\mathbf{x}$, interaction embedding $e^{(j)}_p$, and $\{\mathbf{z_n}^{(j)}\}_{n=1}^{N}$ sampled from the preference distribution $p_{\theta}^{(j)}(z)$ at timestamp $j$.
-Then, model generates $N$ predictions $\{\mathbf{\hat{y}_n}^{(j)}\}_{n=1}^{N}$ to represent uncertainty across individual preferences, where $\mathbf{z_n}^{(j)}$'s control the subtle shape based on the user feedback.
-These predictions are combined into a aggregated preference-aware prediction $\mathbf{\hat{y}_{app}}^{(j)}$ and clustered into $K$ \textit{correction proposals} $\{\mathbf{\Delta_{r_k}}^{(j)}\}_{k=1}^{K}$.
-The aggregated preference-aware prediction $\mathbf{\hat{y}_{app}}^{(j)}$ is generated through majority vote and then binarized.
-If the clinician approves with $\mathbf{\hat{y}_{app}}^{(j)}$, it will be used as the final segmentation and the iteration terminates.
-Otherwise, the framework uses \textit{Preference Adaption with Human Feedback} step for further adaption, as shown in the lower part of Fig. \ref{fig:Network}: The clinician selects the proposal $\mathbf{\Delta_{r_p}}^{(j)}$ that best aligns with their preference $p$.
-The preference distribution $p_{\theta}^{(j)}(z)$ is then updated to $p_{\theta}^{(j+1)}(z)$ based on this feedback.
-This iterative process continues until the clinician satisfies with the prediction.
+In inference, as shown in the upper part of Fig. \ref{fig:Network}, given a raw image $\mathbf{x}$, \textit{Preference-aware Segmentation} generates $N$ segmentation predictions $\{\mathbf{{y}_n}^{(j)}\}_{n=1}^{N}$, conditioned by the interaction embedding $e^{(j)}_u$ representing the user selection, and latent variables $\{\mathbf{z_n}^{(j)}\}_{n=1}^{N}$ sampled from the preference distribution $p_{\theta}^{(j)}(z)$ at iteration $j$.
+We use the user's first point prompt to produce $e^{0}_u$ and $p_{\theta}^{0}(z)$ for the initialization.
+Predictions $\{\mathbf{{y}_n}^{(j)}\}_{n=1}^{N}$ reflect uncertainty from individual subtle preferences, which is controlled by $\mathbf{z_n}^{(j)}$.
+These predictions are combined into one aggregated preference-aware prediction $\mathbf{{y}_{app}}^{(j)}$ and $K$ \textit{Representative Segmentation Candidates} $\{\mathbf{r_k}^{(j)}\}_{k=1}^{K}$.
+If the user approves $\mathbf{{y}_{app}}^{(j)}$, it will be used as the final segmentation and the iteration ends.
+Otherwise, the framework uses the \textit{Preference Adaption with Human Feedback} step for further refinement, as shown in the lower part of Fig. \ref{fig:Network}: The user then selects the segmentation $\mathbf{r_u}^{(j)}$ that best aligns with their preference.
+The preference distribution $p_{\theta}^{(j)}(z)$ is further updated to $p_{\theta}^{(j+1)}(z)$ based on this feedback.
+This iterative process continues until the user is satisfied with the segmentation.

-By doing so, SPA gain three advantages over previous methods: First, it explicitly models diverse human preferences incorporated in multi-annotator datasets with a preference distribution $p_{\theta}(z)$ in training time, increasing the chance for a preferred segmentation to be reachable at inference time.
-Second, it improves efficiency by adapting predictions with fewer interaction rounds than existing interactive segmentation methods.
-Third, it reduces clinician's effort at each user interaction by replacing pixel-level pinpoint with a simpler multi-choice selection approach.